https://yewtu.be/watch?v=IfFyHizCn6k

 In the case hdparm do not work correctly, this is the utility to use.

-• -a is for which device to spindown if there are multiple, it has to be in the format of disk/xxx without the /dev
+-i 0sets the default spindown timer for all disks in the system -ais for which device to spindown if there are multiple, it has to be in the format ofsdxwithout the/dev- try using

 Check whether HDD’s are really spun down